ChainLaunch

 terraform apply

-No node restarts.
-No key re-generation.
-The auth method changes and ChainLaunch verifies connectivity.
+The auth method changes and ChainLaunch verifies connectivity automatically.

-Whichever auth method you choose, the IAM principal needs these KMS permissions:
+Whichever auth method you choose, the IAM principal needs these KMS actions:

 {